Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Prerequisites

-In each case, $\varpi_i$ is a tensor generator for the representation ring; that is, every irreducible $V(\Lambda)$ is isomorphic to a direct summand of some tensor power $V(\varpi_i)^{\otimes r}$ (see~\cite[Section~I.2.1]{Rosso90}).
+In each case, $\varpi_i$ is a tensor generator for the representation ring; that is, every irreducible $V(\Lambda)$ is isomorphic to a direct summand of some tensor power $V(\varpi_i)^{\otimes r}$ (see~\cite[Prop.
+5A.10]{Jan-1996aa}).
 The multiplicity of the zero weight in $V(\varpi_i)$ is $m = 1, 2, 8$ for $G_2, F_4, E_8$ respectively.
-Furthermore, in either of these three types, $V(\varpi_i)$ appears as a direct summand in the decomposition of $V(\varpi_i)\otimes V(\varpi_i)$ into irreducible highest weight modules with multiplicity 1.
-For $G_2$, one can very easily verify this using the Weyl group action explicitly and the PRV conjecture.
-For $F_4$ and $E_8$, see the fusion rules given in [\cite{Cvi-2008aa}, \text{Chapter 17, 19}].
+Furthermore, it follows from ~\cite[Lemma 5A.9.b]{Jan-1996aa} that in either of these three types, $V(\varpi_i)$ appears with multiplicity 1 as a direct summand in the decomposition of $V(\varpi_i)\otimes V(\varpi_i)$.